over-engineer/gasp/readme.txt

 = Cookiebot integration =

-If you have installed (and activated) the [Cookiebot WordPress plugin](https://wordpress.org/plugins/cookiebot/), then “Google Analytics Simple Plugin” will automatically include the Google Analytics code **only** if the user has given consent for “statistics” cookies.
+If you have installed (and activated) the [Cookiebot WordPress plugin](https://wordpress.org/plugins/cookiebot/), then “Simple Plugin for Google Analytics” will automatically include the Google Analytics code **only** if the user has given consent for “statistics” cookies.
 Also, it will disable advertising features (the `allow_ad_personalization_signals` option of gtag.js) unless the user has given consent for “marketing” cookies.